 There are enhanced penalties in the following circumstances:

 A defendant who is convicted under this statute is ordinarily required to complete a certified batterer’s program.
 The program takes almost one year to complete (with weekly meetings) and requires the defendant to affirmatively concede that he batters women.

 In order to be guilty of strangulation or suffocation, the defendant would have needed to apply a large amount of force to the alleged victim’s body.
 It is reasonable to conclude that such force would have left visible bruising or marks on the victim’s neck or face.
 If the investigating police officers do not witness any injuries, the prosecutor will have difficulty proving the defendant’s guilt.

 If the alleged victim is accusing the defendant of a violent assault, there will necessarily be bad blood between the parties.
 Attorney Spring will conduct an aggressive cross-examination to establish the alleged victim’s bias against the defendant and motive to lie.

 In many of these cases, the defendant and the alleged victim were involved in mutual physical combat.
 If the alleged victim touched the defendant at all during the incident, she has a right not to testify pursuant to the Fifth Amendment to the United States Constitution (which states that any person who could potentially incriminate herself by her testimony has the right to refuse to testify in court).

-As always, if the defendant was being attacked and choked the victim in an effort to escape, he can assert self-defense at trial.
+As always, if the defendant was being attacked and choked the victim in an effort to escape, he could assert self-defense at trial.

 Attorney Chris Spring has dedicated his career to defending clients charged with violent crimes.
-If you are charged with strangulation or suffocation, you need an experienced Middlesex County strangulation & suffocation attorney to defend you.
+If you are charged with strangulation or suffocation, you need an experienced Concord strangulation and suffocation defense attorney to defend you.
 Contact Attorney Spring to schedule a free consultation.